Novosibirsk State University: Specialized Educational Scientific Centre

-The Specialized Educational Scientific Centre (also known as Physics and Mathematics School) is a special secondary school, founded in 1963.
+The Specialized Educational Scientific Center (also known as Physics and Mathematics School) is a special secondary school, founded in 1963.
 It focuses on two fields, including mathematics & physics and chemistry & biology.
 An education system resembles the college education, with separate general lectures and small-group seminars.

+As of 2023, according to the RAEX Rating Agency's (non-credit rating agency, affiliated with the credit rating agency Expert RA) rating, the Specialized Educational Scientific Centre is in the Top-5 best Russian secondary schools by the absolute number of graduates enrolled best Russian universities and in the Top-8 best Russian secondaru schools by the competitiveness of graduates.

 Higher College of Computer Science

-The Higher College of Computer Science is a vocational school focused on the training of programmers.
+The Higher College of Computer Science is a vocational school focused on the training of programmers, which was integrated into the structure of the University in 1991.

 Chinese-Russian Institute

 The Chinese-Russian Institute conducts educational bachelor's, master's, graduate school programmes in collaboration with Heilongjiang University.